MacInnes/rails_engine/README.md

 # RailsEngine

 RailsEngine is a Rails api application that provides data from a number of resources, and produces business logic for a number of different metrics.
 It's built on Rails 5.1.6 and Postgresql 10.4, and returns JSON data at each endpoint.
-This project was created by Colin Armstrong and Andrew Mockett for Turing's Backend Engineering program.
+This project was created by Colin Armstrong (github: colinwarmstrong) and Andrew Mockett(github: MacInnes) for Turing's Backend Engineering program.

 # Setup: